OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### Running large jobs
 #### Batch Jobs

-[//]: # (1.: If we are using all those other files.
-We should provide them in GoogleDrive examples and show the full path)

 The above commands can be added to a batch file for example in the file `Exomiser-Tutorial/exomiser-config/test-analysis-batch-commands.txt`
 Using it with docker we recommend creating a new directory for the batch files and mounting that to the docker container.